-Eligible Employers that receive a grant award have the option to receive grant funding from the State of Vermont in a single lump sum payment or as four quarterly payments.
-If the entity chooses to receive the total award amount as a single lump sum payment, then they must disburse all funds to Eligible Employees within 90 days of receipt of the funding and complete a reconciliation report.
-If the entity chooses to receive the total award amount as four quarterly payments, then they must disburse all funds to Eligible Employees within twelve months and complete quarterly reconciliation reports.
+Eligible Employers that received a grant award in the first round had the option to receive grant funding from the State of Vermont in a single lump sum payment or as four quarterly payments.
+If the entity chose to receive the total award amount as a single lump sum payment, then they must disburse all funds to Eligible Employees within 90 days of receipt of the funding and complete a reconciliation report.
+If the entity chose to receive the total award amount as four quarterly payments, then they must disburse all funds to Eligible Employees within twelve months and complete quarterly reconciliation reports.
 One of these payment options must be selected on the grant application.